JDonnellyCodeInstitute/bespoke-brushwork/README.md

     The final product did move away from this slightly, for example:
       - 'The Home of Specialized Art Commissions' became the hero-image cover text rather than aligning with the logo as it made better use of space.
-      - The same is true of the nav which was planned as a separate, three piece tab.
+      - The same is true of the nav which was planned as a separate, three-piece tab.
-      - The hero image itself, instead of being a looped video, was more logical as a reel of the artist's own work.
+      - The hero image itself, instead of being a looped video, was more logical as a reel of the artist's work.
       - The About Us section, rather than a block of text next to an image, looked much better with the image being overlaid in the background.
-      - We also opted to remove LinkedIn as its not a site the artist spends any time on.
+      - We also opted to remove LinkedIn as it is not a site the artist spends any time on.

     - The following links to the design plan for the gallery which remained essentially the same as the finished product: